-directory The working directory of the server.
+- directory The working directory of the server.
 Any non-absolute pathnames in the configuration file will be taken as relative to this directory.
 The default location for most server output files (e.g. named.run) is this directory.
 If a directory is not specified, the working directory defaults to '.', the directory from which the server was started.
-The directory specified should be an absolute path.

-key-directory When performing dynamic update of secure zones, the directory where the public and

-- private key files should be found, if different than the current working directory.
+The directory specified should be an absolute path. - key-directory When performing dynamic update of secure zones, the directory where the public and private key files should be found, if different than the current working directory.
 The directory specified must be an absolute path. - named-xfer This option is obsolete.
 It was used in BIND 8 to specify the pathname to the named-xfer program.
 In BIND 9, no separate named-xfer program is needed; its functionality is built into the name server. - tkey-domain The domain appended to the names of all shared keys generated with TKEY.
 When a client requests a TKEY exchange, it may or may not specify the desired name for the key.
 If present, the name of the shared key will be "client specified part" + "tkey-domain".
 Otherwise, the name of the shared key will be "random hex digits" + "tkey-domain".
 In most cases, the domainname should be the server's domain name. - tkey-dhkey The Diffie-Hellman key used by the server to generate shared keys with clients using the Diffie-Hellman mode of TKEY.
 The server must be able to load the public and private keys from files in the working directory.
 In most cases, the keyname should be the server's host name. - cache-file This is for testing only.
 Do not use. - dump-file The pathname of the file the server dumps the database to when instructed to do so with rndc dumpdb.
-If not specified, the default is named\dump.db. - memstatistics-file The pathname of the file the server writes memory usage statistics to on exit.
-If not specified, the default is named.memstats. - pid-file The pathname of the file the server writes its process ID in.
-If not specified, the default is /var/run/named.pid.
-The pid-file is used by programs that want to send signals to the running name server.
-Specifying pid-file none disables the use of a PID file no file will be written and any existing one will be removed.
-Note that none is a keyword, not a file name, and therefore is not enclosed in double quotes. - statistics-file The pathname of the file the server appends statistics to when instructed to do so using rndc stats.
-If not specified, the default is named.stats in the server's current directory.
-The format of the file is described in Section 6.2.16.18. - port The UDP/TCP port number the server uses for receiving and sending DNS protocol traffic.
-The default is 53.
-This option is mainly intended for server testing; a server using a port other than 53 will not be able to communicate with the global DNS. - random-device The source of entropy to be used by the server.
-Entropy is primarily needed for DNSSEC operations, such as TKEY transactions and dynamic update of signed zones.
-This options specifies the device (or file) from which to read entropy.
-If this is a file, operations requiring entropy will fail when the file has been exhausted.
-If not specified, the default value is /dev/random (or equivalent) when present, and none otherwise.
-The random-device option takes effect during the initial configuration load at server startup time and is ignored on subsequent reloads. - preferred-glue If specified, the listed type (A or AAAA) will be emitted before other glue in the additional section of a query response.
-The default is not to prefer any type (NONE). - root-delegation-only Turn on enforcement of delegation-only in TLDs (top level domains) and root zones with an optional exclude list. - Note some TLDs are not delegation only (e.g. "DE", "LV", "US" and "MUSEUM").
+If not specified, the default is named_dump.db. - memstatistics-file The pathname of the file the server writes memory usage statistics to on exit.
+If specified the statistics will be written to the file on exit.